ellovna/algorithm-repo/Readme.txt

-Now it is just EO
+///Now it is just EO